moj-analytical-services/splink/docs/documentation_index.md

 # Documentation

-The documentation of Splink can be broken into 2 main categories, API docs and Splink Settings docs.
-These are further broken down as explained below:
+This section contains reference material for the modules and functions within Splink.

 ## API
+The documentation for the Splink API is broken up into the following categories:

 - [Linker API](./linker.md) - for all of the methods that can be used with an instantiated `Linker` object.